MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/wcf/asynchronous-service-use-wrong-impersonation.md

 ---
 title: Async WCF service uses wrong impersonation
-description: This article resolves the problem that a WCF service that is invoked asynchronously in ASP.NET uses the wrong impersonation. ms.date: 03/23/2020 ms.prod-support-area-path: ms.reviewer: amymcel
+description: This article resolves the problem where a WCF service that is invoked asynchronously in ASP.NET uses the wrong impersonation. ms.date: 03/23/2020 ms.prod-support-area-path: ms.reviewer: amymcel
 ---
 # WCF service that is invoked asynchronously in ASP.NET uses the wrong impersonation

-This article helps you resolve the problem that a Windows Communication Foundation (WCF) service that is invoked asynchronously in ASP.NET uses the wrong impersonation.
+This article helps you resolve the problem where a Windows Communication Foundation (WCF) service that is invoked asynchronously in ASP.NET uses the wrong impersonation.

 _Original product version:_ &nbsp; Windows Communication Foundation
 _Original KB number:_ &nbsp; 2890435